-- investments made, expenditure incurred and guarantees extended during the year were for the purpose of the Company's business; and - d) no zakat was deductible at source under the Zakat and Ushr Ordinance, 1980.
+- investments made, expenditure incurred and guarantees extended during the year were for the purpose of the Company's business; and - no zakat was deductible at source under the Zakat and Ushr Ordinance, 1980. - e) the Company was in compliance with the requirement of section 78 of the Securities Act, 2015, and the relevant requirements of Securities Brokers (Licensing and Operations) Regulations, 2016 as at the date on which the financial statements were prepared.